15 Best Istanbul Parks to Visit, Plus the Picnic Food to Pack

 1. Yıldız Park

-Located between Yıldız Palace and Çırağan Palace, this grove used to be a forest.
-It was later transformed into a hunting ground and then palace gardens.
-Yıldız Park has vast biodiversity of flora collected worldwide since the Ottoman era.
-Yıldız Park also has an artificial lake, manmade ponds, waterfalls, beautiful gardens, lime trees, ash trees, and even a porcelain factory.
+Located between Yıldız Palace and Çırağan Palace, this grove used to be a forest, then a hunting ground, then palace gardens.
+Yıldız Park holds a vast collection of flora gathered from around the world since the Ottoman era, plus an artificial lake, ponds, waterfalls, gardens, lime trees, ash trees, and even a porcelain factory.

-Located on the European side, this is one of the largest public parks in the city.
-Like many other parks in Istanbul, there are panoramic views of the Bosphorus strait.
-There are also several restaurants in the mansions.
-If you feel like dining with spectacular views, this grove may be what you’re looking for.
+On the European side, this is one of the largest public parks in the city, with panoramic views of the Bosphorus strait.
+There are also several restaurants inside the park’s old mansions.
+If you feel like a long lunch with a view instead of a blanket on the grass, this grove may be what you’re looking for.

 2. Gülhane Park

-The name Gülhane Park is derived from the Persian “House of Roses.”
-On the grounds of Topkapı Palace, this is one of the oldest parks in Turkey.
-Further, it’s famous for its rose garden, which supplied the flowers to Topkapı Palace.
-Gülhane Park was also mentioned in Nâzım Hikmet’s romantic poem, “The Walnut Tree.”
-Supposedly, the first statue of Mustafa Kemal Atatürk in Turkey is also in Gülhane Park.
+The name Gülhane comes from the Persian for “House of Roses.”
+On the grounds of Topkapı Palace, this is one of the oldest parks in Turkey, famous for the rose garden that once supplied flowers to the palace.
+Gülhane Park appears in Nâzım Hikmet’s romantic poem “The Walnut Tree,” and supposedly the first statue of Mustafa Kemal Atatürk in Turkey stands here.

 3. Emirgan Park

-This is the place to see some rare flora in Turkey.
-One of the oldest trees, the Japanese umbrella pine, casually hangs out with aromatic lime trees in Emirgan Park.
-Sometimes known as Emirgan Grove, this place has three historic pavilions named after their colors: the Yellow Pavilion, the Pink Pavilion, and the White Pavilion.
+This is the place to see rare flora in Turkey.
+One of the oldest trees, a Japanese umbrella pine, shares the grounds with aromatic lime trees.
+Sometimes known as Emirgan Grove, the park has three historic pavilions named after their colors: the Yellow Pavilion, the Pink Pavilion, and the White Pavilion.

 4. Maçka Park

-Sometimes this spot is called the Maçka Democracy Park.
-Take the cable car to give you a birds’ eye view of the beautiful pools, the wonderful fountains, the beautiful gardens, and all of the lovely park features.
-You may bump into many students on the walking trails because this park is near Istanbul Technical University.
-This is a great place to have a picnic with friendly cats.
+Sometimes called Maçka Democracy Park.
+Take the cable car for a bird’s eye view of the pools, fountains, and gardens.
+You may pass many students on the walking trails, since the park sits near Istanbul Technical University.
+This is a great central spot for a picnic, shared with friendly cats.

 5. Göztepe 60.
 Yıl Parkı

-Suppose you want to escape to zen green space after shopping on the luxury Bağdat Avenue.
-In that case, this is one of the gardens in Istanbul that you just have to visit.
-The tulip and rose gardens, the colorful fish, the natural ponds, fountains, and so forth.
-On the Asian Side, you may see the tourist and Istanbulites after work, playing on the gym equipment, or watching the sunset.
+If you want a quiet green escape after shopping on the upscale Bağdat Avenue, this is the garden to visit.
+Tulip and rose gardens, colorful fish, natural ponds, fountains.
+On the Asian side, you’ll see tourists and Istanbulites after work using the outdoor gym equipment or watching the sunset.

 6. Bebek Park

-Sometimes called the Türkan Sabancı Bebek Park, you’ll find many locals here.
-Grab some ice cream and take in all you can of the beautiful park.
-There’s a huge area dedicated to kids.
-There are shops, cafes and fabulous restaurants nearby.
+Sometimes called Türkan Sabancı Bebek Park, this one draws locals.
+Grab some ice cream and take in the waterfront.
+There’s a large area dedicated to kids, and shops, cafes, and very good restaurants sit nearby.

-Renovated by Italian Architect Ermanno Casaco and reopened in 2008, you’ll find street artists, clowns, photograph sellers, and entertainers inside.
+Renovated by the Italian architect Ermanno Casaco and reopened in 2008, the park hosts street artists, clowns, photograph sellers, and entertainers.

 7. Otağtepe Park

-The stunning views of the city make this grove one of the loveliest in Istanbul.
-The name comes from the Ottoman army forces, called OTAĞ, and tepe means hill.
+The views of the city make this grove one of the loveliest in Istanbul.
+The name comes from the Ottoman army forces, called Otağ, plus tepe, meaning hill.
 The Emperor wanted to see the whole of the Bosphorus after the first siege of Constantinople (Istanbul) in 1391.

-Locals call it Otağtepe, but the signs refer to this grove’s official name, Fatih Korusu.
-There are no entry fees, no cafes, and no restaurants.
-There are children’s parks, bridges, ponds, and a botanical garden with 15,000 means.
-At the far end of the coast of the Bosphorus, there is the Anatolian Fortress, where there are cafes.
+Locals call it Otağtepe, but the signs use the grove’s official name, Fatih Korusu.
+There are no entry fees, no cafes, and no restaurants, so this is the one park where the picnic plan is mandatory: carry in everything you want to eat and drink.
+There are children’s parks, bridges, ponds, and a botanical garden.
+At the far end, on the Bosphorus coast, the Anatolian Fortress has cafes.

 8. Cemil Topuzlu Park

-You’ll find the visitors to be Istanbul locals off the touristic track.
-Though it is a small park and located on the busy European side of Istanbul, it is a nice little escape from the city.
+The visitors here are Istanbul locals, off the tourist track.
+It is a small park on the busy European side, and a nice little escape from the city.

-If you want to explore, there is a monument of Piri Reis, who was the first person to draw a world map.
-If you love seafood, pop into a restaurant as this spot used to be where all the fishermen hung out.
+There is a monument to Piri Reis, the first person to draw a world map.
+The spot used to be where the fishermen hung out, so if you love seafood, pop into a nearby restaurant after your walk.

 9. Nezahat Gökyiğit Botanical Garden

-This is an educational botanical garden promoting scientific research and education relating to plant life worldwide and to the rich flora of Turkey.
-Their partners include universities in Turkey and Botanic Gardens from around the world.
-The Royal Botanic Gardens in Kew, Edinburgh, and the Batumi Botanic Gardens in Georgia are just to name a few.
+This is an educational botanical garden promoting scientific research and education about plant life worldwide and the rich flora of Turkey.
+Its partners include universities in Turkey and botanic gardens around the world, among them the Royal Botanic Gardens in Kew and Edinburgh and the Batumi Botanical Garden in Georgia.

 10. Mihrabat Korusu (Mihrabat Grove)

-This grove has gorgeous pine trees, cafes, restaurants, and a stunning view of the Bosphorus.
-There is a hiking trail that’s 3km long.
-One of the bigger green spaces, this grove is about 25 hectares.
-It’s also known for Yahya Kemal Beyatlı’s, a famous writer, line: “I looked at you from a hill yesterday, dear Istanbul”.
-The grove is located on the Asian side, and there is a wide variety of flora and fauna.
-One of the many animals you might bump into is a tortoise!
+This grove has gorgeous pine trees, cafes, restaurants, and a sweeping view of the Bosphorus, plus a 3 km hiking trail.
+At about 25 hectares, it’s one of the bigger green spaces in the city.
+It’s also tied to the famous writer Yahya Kemal Beyatlı’s line, “I looked at you from a hill yesterday, dear Istanbul.”
+The grove sits on the Asian side with a wide variety of flora and fauna.
+One of the animals you might bump into is a tortoise.

 11. Hıdiv Korusu (Hıdiv Grove)

-This grove is part of the gardens of a mansion that is referred to as Khedive’s Palace in English.
-Built for Abas II, the last Khedive of Sudan and Egypt, the estate has the first steam-powered elevator in Turkey.
-It used to be a hotel, but now it houses a restaurant.
+This grove belongs to the gardens of a mansion known in English as the Khedive’s Palace.
+Built for Abbas II, the last Khedive of Egypt and Sudan, the estate has the first steam-powered elevator in Turkey.
+It used to be a hotel and now houses a restaurant.

-The park area comprises a forest, fake waterfalls, a large rose garden, fountains, and lovely pools.
-This is one of the many magnificent parks with splendid views.
-It’s best enjoyed in spring and autumn.
+The grounds hold a forest, artificial waterfalls, a large rose garden, fountains, and pools.
+It’s one of the most striking parks on this list, with splendid views, best enjoyed in spring and fall.

 12. Ulus Park

-At the top of the hill, there’s a cute cafe.
-If you’re visiting in winter, you may want to grab something warm to drink.
+At the top of the hill there’s a cute cafe; in winter, grab something warm to drink.
 The restaurant is the star of the show with its superb duck dishes.
-This park gets quite busy on the weekends, especially Sundays.
+The park gets busy on weekends, especially Sundays.

-If you want to feel like one of the Istanbul locals, wake up early and watch the sunrise from Ulus Park.
+If you want to feel like an Istanbul local, wake up early and watch the sunrise from Ulus Park.

 13. Çamlıca Tepesi (Çamlıca Hill)

-Over 50 years ago, Çamlıca Hill had a reputation for being a lovers’ spot.
-Now, you can catch a newly wedded couple taking pictures with one of the most beautiful parks and the Bosphorus in the background.
-It’s named after the pine trees, and there isn’t only one hill.
-There’s the big hill, the small one and a separate huge area as a children’s playground.
-If you’re raising free-ranged kids, this is the spot to be.
+Over 50 years ago, Çamlıca Hill had a reputation as a lovers’ spot.
+Today you can catch newly wed couples taking pictures with the park and the Bosphorus in the background.
+It’s named after the pine trees, and there’s more than one hill: the big hill, the small one, and a separate huge children’s playground.
+If you’re raising free-range kids, this is the spot.

-While the kids run around, you can use this hill to see some of the most fabulous sights, from the 15 July Martyrs Bridge to Sultanahmet Mosque to Dolmabahçe Palace.
-This is also the spot for the new Çamlıca Mosque.
+While the kids run around, the hill serves up some of the city’s best sights, from the 15 July Martyrs Bridge to Sultanahmet Mosque to Dolmabahçe Palace.
+This is also the site of the new Çamlıca Mosque.

-When you’re done exploring, you can visit one of the many teahouses, restaurants, and cafes.
-The Ottoman cafe has a historical theme.
-The nearby and recently built Çamlıca Tower has stunning architecture.
+When you’re done walking, settle into one of the many teahouses, restaurants, and cafes; the Ottoman cafe has a historical theme.
+The recently built Çamlıca Tower nearby has striking architecture.

-If you miss the tulips, then in Sept/Oct, from Çamlıca Hill you can watch the birds migrate from Europe to Africa.
+If you miss the tulips, come in September or October instead, when you can watch the birds migrate from Europe to Africa from the hill.

 14. Beykoz Korusu

-A quiet, forest-like grove, this may be one of the rare gardens in Istanbul that has a funny story behind it.
-It is said that Abraham Pasha won this place during a chess match.
-Hence, this park is colloquially known as Abraham Pasha Grove.
-You can see some of the ruins of the palace, but Abraham Pasha’s house has been renovated, and there is a new Glass and Crystal Museum there.
-This is a 30-minute walk from Beykoz Mecidiye Pavilions if you’re up for culture.
+A quiet, forest-like grove with a funny story behind it.
+It is said that Abraham Pasha won this place in a chess match, which is why the park is colloquially known as Abraham Pasha Grove.
+You can see some palace ruins, and Abraham Pasha’s renovated house now holds a Glass and Crystal Museum.
+It’s a 30-minute walk from the Beykoz Mecidiye Pavilions if you’re up for more culture.

 15. Fenerbahçe Parkı

-Fenerbahçe Parkı is sometimes described as an island; however, it’s more like a peninsula.
-This park used to be where Istanbulites cooled down in the Marmara sea.
-Nowadays, you’ll find them picnicking.
-Just be warned, if you do picnic here, you’ll feel like Snow White because the local fauna will want to share!
-You might even see hedgehogs crawling in bushes!
+Fenerbahçe Parkı is sometimes described as an island, though it’s really a peninsula.
+This park used to be where Istanbulites cooled off in the Marmara Sea; nowadays you’ll find them picnicking.
+Be warned: if you picnic here, you’ll feel like Snow White, because the local fauna will want to share.
+You might even spot hedgehogs in the bushes.

-It is a small park, on the Asian side, surrounded by marinas.
-You’ll find a dozen cats here during the day.
-In the evenings, there’ll be lights on the gorgeous nature highlighting centuries-old trees.
-You’ll hear seagulls and the horns of the ships.
-If you have time, you might want to visit the historical landmark of the Fenerbahçe lighthouse – which is the namesake of this spot.
-Fener means lighthouse, and bahçe means gardens.
+It’s a small park on the Asian side, surrounded by marinas, with a dozen cats around during the day.
+In the evenings, lights pick out the centuries-old trees while seagulls and ship horns sound off the water.
+If you have time, visit the historical Fenerbahçe lighthouse, the park’s namesake: fener means lighthouse, and bahçe means garden.

-This place attracts a younger, more vibrant crowd.
-It may be because it’s only 30 minutes away from Bağdat Avenue – an upmarket shopping street.
+The crowd skews younger here, perhaps because the park is only 30 minutes from Bağdat Avenue, an upmarket shopping street.
 There are sailing clubs, and the Fenerbahçe soccer team is based here.
-You can hire a yacht and take a personalized cruise if you want to feel like royalty.
+You can even hire a yacht for a personalized cruise if you want to feel like royalty.